 The Relax4Life finger labyrinth story began almost 25 years ago with a pledge to create finger labyrinths that are unique, well-crafted and affordable.
 We were the first and still the only labyrinth creator that makes their finger labyrinth designs with wide, adult-sized finger paths, comfortable for every age group.
 Based on feedback from teachers, counselors, parents, therapists, clergy etc. as well as our own expertise in counseling, relaxation and meditation, the Relax4Life finger labyrinth story has frequently changed so that our products could continue to meet and exceed our customer’s changing expectations as well as our own high standards for quality and affordability.

 We started out making our single finger labyrinth designs in finished maple with a notch for hanging and engraved suggestions for use on the back.
 The process proved to be a bit expensive so we decided to offer a less expensive material alternative to our economy conscious patrons; plain recycled compressed wood.
 This less expensive material was appealing to many of our customers until they accidentally dropped labyrinths made from it on the floor or spilled something on it.
 When this happened, we were getting reports of small chunks of wood breaking off or the labyrinth becoming permanently discolored when accidentally spilled on.
 Aside from the occasional customer having the wood working skills to repair it, the compressed wood material turned out to be economical but not very sustainable.
 While on the lookout for a more sustainable, rugged material, it took a few more years before we came upon HDPE, a highly durable, substantial and colorful (albeit somewhat expensive) plastic material that is used to make cutting boards for the commercial food industry.
-As such, it is virtually indestructible and therefore highly sustainable, maintaining its form and looks for many years to come.
+As such, it is virtually indestructible and therefore highly sustainable and sanitizeable, maintaining its form and looks for many years to come.
 One of the big limitations with making labyrinths in either compressed wood or maple was the ability to be sanitized between uses.
 This need was voiced many times by our customers who worked in schools, hospitals, churches, rehab centers, nursing homes etc. where sanitizing between uses was essential.
 Our finger labyrinths made with HDPE solved this issue most elegantly as well as giving folks, looking to provide a finger labyrinth for outdoor use (such as in signage for a walking labyrinth on the premises), a solution that was virtually impervious to the elements of nature.

 Around 20 years ago, while exhibiting our finger labyrinths at a new age tradeshow, we were approached by a woman who had taken two of our Cretan finger labyrinths and rather than using them one at a time, placed them side by side with both entrances pointing down.
 She then proceeded to use them both simultaneously.
 When finished, she asked if we had thought of creating a double finger labyrinth design (two finger labyrinths connected together for use with both hands together) and that began the process of developing and patenting our unique double finger labyrinth design known as the Intuipath®.